 During the Victorian Era, officers took a sense of pride when mastering “Billy Club” techniques.
 English officers carried batons with the Royal Coat of Arms to note they served the Crown.
 Some went as far as to decorate them with their family crest.
 But clashes during the 1960s Civil Rights marches caused a backlash against the use of batons.

 The baton evolved and was rebranded in the 1970s.
 It was called a Tonfa baton.
 The “Y” gap on the short-side of the defense tool allowed officers to use leveraged force to make criminals comply during arrests.
 However, it was misused by many and was replaced by other, safer, models.
-By the end of the decade, expandable batons emerged as an ultra-lightweight defensive tool.
-But the modern baton is more than a blunt-force instrument or equalizer.
+By the end of the decade, expandable batons emerged as ultra-lightweight defensive tools.
+But the modern baton is more than a blunt force instrument or equalizer.